neongreen/artyom.me/learning-racket-1.md

   next: /learning-racket-2
 ---

-Warning: as of January 2016, I have abandoned this series (the 1st post was written in February <u>2014</u>).
+Warning: as of January 2016, I have abandoned this series (the first post was written in February <u>2014</u>).

 -----------------------------------------------------------------------------